ppfliu/open-intent-discovery/README.md

 We empirically show that the proposed unsupervised approach can generate meaningful intent labels automatically and achieve high precision and recall in utterance clustering and intent discovery.

 ## Source Code
 This repository contains the core code for running the experiments.
 The SNIPS dataset is preprocessed from https://github.com/sonos/nlu-benchmark.
-Please cite their paper if you the dataset.
+Please cite their paper if you use the dataset.

 ### How to run the experiments?
 The batch script can be run as follows: